miqo-srapionyan/blog/README.md

 - assets - the main css js and static img files
 - config - db configs, routes, and middleware shortname
-- controllers - the site main controllers
+- controllers - the project main controllers
-- core - the core functionality, Rout parser, base Model,View,Controller, MIddleware, Session and helper trait for redirects
+- core - the core functionality, Rout parser, base Model, View, Controller, Middleware, Session and helper trait for redirects
 - middlewares - the custom middlewares
 - models - the main models
 - uploads - the blog post images
-- views - the site view files
+- views - the project view files
 - .htaccess to redirect all to index.php
 - index.php the autoload register and session start